Shopify/pitchfork/README.md

 only be served by placing a reverse proxy capable of fully buffering both the request and response in between `pitchfork` and slow clients.

-## Disclaimer

-Until this notice is removed from the README, `pitchfork` should be considered experimental.
-As such it is not encouraged to run it in production just yet unless you feel capable of debugging yourself any issue that may arise.

 ## Features

 * Designed for Rack, Linux, fast clients, and ease-of-debugging.
 We